 If freight and installation charges are to be billed on the same invoice as the piece of equipment, these charges should be included in the acquisition cost.
 Service contracts should be listed in the "other" direct cost category as they are expense items and not part of the equipment acquisition costs.

-Direct charging of general office supplies should be restricted to projects with a high demand for these items and must be in compliance with the OMB Circular A-21.
+Direct charging of general office supplies should be restricted to projects with a high demand for these items and must be in compliance with the 2 CFR 200.
 All such charges must be project-specific and justified in the budget.
 Even though supplies are estimations, it is advisable to have a breakdown of these items by general classification as substantial amounts are usually challenged by agency reviewers.

 In federal program budgets, the category of Supplies is usually restricted to specialized needs such as laboratory supplies, educational materials and supplies, maintenance or construction supplies (if applicable), and computer or technology related supplies.
 Refer to the individual agency guidelines for any items which may be restricted or not allowable in this category.